wiz21b/montgomery/README.rst

 "ready to use" functionality.
 So there are two steps : generate serializer code, load code, serialize objects with the code.

-The difficult step is the first one, generate code as there is some architecture to understand and some parameters to figure out.
+The difficult step is the first one : generate code.
+This requires a bit of understanding of the architecture of montgomery.

-The idea is this.
 There are two important classes :

 * the ``TypeSupport`` whose job is to provide code fragments that will read/write/update an object of a given type (say, a dict, a SQLA objects)
 * the ``Walker`` whose job is to guide the creation of full blown serializer according to "map" which is given by a model object (in its current state, Montgomery is only able to "walk" SQLA mappers, but you could imagine it to walk an XSD or anything suitable).

 For example, to generate a serializer that converts a representation of an Order from a dict to an object, you'll define a TypeSupport for